jeffsang/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** string

-**Details:** The site visited by the user, typically courses.edx.org.
+**Details:** The site visited by the user, for example, courses.edx.org.

 ===================
 ``ip`` Field